-Traffic violations are a serious matter and should be handled by a traffic lawyer who has experience and will consider the impact of the violation on your driving record.
-Paying a ticket and admitting to guilt, just to take care of the ticket quickly is not always the best idea because appearing in court with an experience lawyer could get you a plea bargain, get points deducted, keep points off your record, avoid any surcharges in insurance and lastly, avoid any time in prison.
+Traffic violations are a serious matter and should be handled by a traffic court lawyer who has experience and will consider the impact of the violation on your driving record.
+Appearing in court with an experienced lawyer could get you a plea bargain, keep points off your record, avoid suspension of your driving privilege, avoid any surcharges in insurance and lastly, avoid any time in jail.

 Traffic Violations Attorneys in Mount Holly, NJ

 At The Law Offices of Weishoff & Richards, LLC, our attorneys take every traffic violation seriously, whether you choose to accept a plea bargain or to fight a charge at trial.
 We work to protect your rights and prevent any harsh consequences to your driver’s license and your insurance rates.
 We are passionate about providing traffic attorney services at a reasonable cost.
 In New Jersey, when you receive a speeding ticket or traffic citation, you should be concerned with your:

 - auto insurance rates,